-The Center for Global Awareness (CGA) officially started in June 2003, when my daughter, Mia, designed a simple website and it flashed onto the web for the first time.
-I started CGA after being inspired to expand my teaching and researching about globalization and global issues.
-I taught workshops about globalization and conscientious consumerism to groups of adults at a local organization in 2002.
+The Center for Global Awareness (CGA) officially started in June 2003, when my daughter, Mia, designed a simple website and it flashed onto the internet for the first time.
+I started CGA after being inspired to expand my research and teaching about a holistic world history, the global economy, and global education.
+I taught many workshops about the global economy to groups of lifelong learners in 2002.
 It went so well that I wanted to continue.
-Along with teaching at a community college, I expanded my workshops on the topic of globalization for the general public.
+Along with teaching at Central New Mexico College, I expanded my workshops on global topics for the general public.

-Now that we were a non-profit organization we could barrel ahead with our elaborate plans for CGA.
-We hired a part-time assistant in November 2011, who helped launch CGA's new website and get us on social media sites.
+Now that we were a non-profit we could barrel ahead with our elaborate plans for CGA.
+We launched CGA's new website and social media sites.
 We toiled away for another full year on getting everything ready to go.
 As a somewhat frustrating 2012 drew to a close, we thought 2013 looked more positive.

-June 2013 marked the 10th anniversary of the Center for Global Awareness, and it seemed like we were making progress.
+June 2013 marked the 10th anniversary of the CGA, and it seemed like we were finally making progress.
 We had finished five books that were available for sale through our website, we had posted blogs and on social media, and we had sent out monthly newsletters.
-In the meantime, I was asked to travel to several countries–Iran, Turkey, and China—to learn about educational-related issues and thoroughly enjoyed the experiences.
+In the meantime, I was asked to travel to several countries–Iran, Turkey, China, and Germany (twice)–to develop educational resources about those countries.
+I thoroughly enjoyed the experiences.

 The year 2014 was an exciting year for me.
 I had a change of pace from writing books.
 I traveled to Germany in July as a consultant with the Goethe Institute, developing a Cross-Cultural Understanding Teaching Unit for Educators on Germany, and to South Korea in November with the Academy of Korean Studies.
-Preparation and follow-up for the two trips took up much of my time as I prepared for my consulting project and completed a series of blogs and a lesson plan on South Korea.
+Preparation and follow-up for the two trips took up much of my time as I prepared for my consulting projects and completed a series of blogs and a lesson plan on South Korea.

-I have reflected on the course of events that CGA has followed over the years.
-It started out just me, with the hope that my holistic approach and global perspective to global issues and world history would be something others would like to learn about as well.
+The course of events that CGA has followed since its beginning in 2003 has left me with hope and appreciation.
+It started with hope that my holistic approach and global perspective to global issues and world history would be something others would like to learn about.
 I have followed that mission from the beginning.
-Partnering with Nancy and others has made the difference in bringing CGA from a one-person operation to a non-profit that is reaching many people in the U.S. and around the world and the potential to reach more.
-I am ever hopeful that our message of looking at the world from a holistic approach, global perspectives, and cross-cultural understanding is one whose time has come.
+With Nancy Harmon, and others, CGA has evolved into an educational non-profit that is reaching thousands of people in the U.S. and around the world.
+Our books continue to be popular.
+I am appreciative to all who have helped CGA thrive and continue.
+I am also hopeful that our message of seeing the world from a holistic and global perspective is one whose time has come.Kind Regards,